gaborfodor/zindi-location-recognition/README.md

 I had some experiments with text cleaning or fixing the labels, but ultimately, the dataset remained unchanged.
 I suspect that the test set contained similar inconsistencies and label noise as the training set.

-Importing the dataset into H2O LLMStudio is easy.
+Importing the [prepared dataset](https://drive.google.com/file/d/1yD8vhZPRert9g37_BBdSvn2YF4RZ0nnr/view?usp=drive_link) into H2O LLMStudio is easy.
 Just select the tweet `text`as the prompt column and `location` as the answer column.
 We will try to finetune the base models to recognize all the mentioned locations in the tweet.
 ![Import Data](imgs/ImportDataset.png)
 ![Imported Data](imgs/dataviz.png)